David Warner (cricketer): Indian Premier League

 Warner has been one of the most successful overseas batsmen in the Indian Premier League, scoring over 6,000 runs and winning the Orange Cap award for the highest scoring batter in a season three times.

 Warner was signed by Delhi Daredevils in 2009, playing for the team until 2013.
 Following the 2014 IPL auction, however, he moved to Sunrisers Hyderabad for US$880,000.
 In 2015, he was appointed captain of the team and ended the season as the tournament's leading run scorer.

 He continued as captain in 2016, leading the team to its first championship, scoring 69 runs from 38 balls in the final against Royal Challengers Bangalore.
 Warner finished the season with 848 runs, the second highest in the tournament.
 In 2017, Warner scored 126 runs against Kolkata Knight Riders, breaking his previous career highest IPL score of 109 not out.
 He finished the season as the leading run scorer, and was awarded the Orange cap for the second time.

 After having been named as captain again for the 2018 season, Warner stepped down from the role following the ball tampering affair in South Africa, and the Board of Control for Cricket in India banned him from playing during the season.
 He returned to the team in 2019, scoring 85 runs in his first match before scoring an unbeaten century against Royal Challengers Bangalore two days later.
 He finished the season as the leading run scorer with 692 runs despite leaving the team after due to Australia's World Cup preparations.

 In February 2020, Warner was reinstated as captain, replacing Kane Williamson.
 In October, he became the first overseas player and fourth overall to score over 5,000 runs in the IPL, achieving the milestone in 135 innings, the fastest to do so.
-In 2021 Warner was replaced as captain by Williamson after six matches, with the side winning only one match.
+In 2021 Warner was replaced as captain by Williamson after six matches, with the team winning only one match.
 In the second stage of the tournament, he was dropped from the team after two matches.
 The team's assistant coach Brad Haddin later revealed that the decision to drop him was not a cricket decision.

 Hyderabad chose not to retain Warner ahead of the 2022 IPL auction, and he was bought by Delhi Capitals for ₹6.25 crore.
 He finished the season as Delhi's top run-scorer with 432 runs.
 In 2023, he captained Delhi following an injury to Rishabh Pant.
-He once again finished as the highest run scorer for the side with 516 runs.
+He once again finished as the highest run scorer for the team with 516 runs.
+In the following 2024 season, which marked effectively his last in the IPL, Warner had a disappointing campaign, scoring only 168 runs across 8 matches with a single half-century, and was benched several times.
+After this season, he was released by the Delhi Capitals and went unsold in the 2025 IPL auction.
+He chose not to register for the 2026 IPL auction.